MCUdude/MicroCore/README.md

 Ok, so you have downloaded and installed MicroCore, but how do you get the wheels spinning?
 Here's a quick start guide:
 * Hook up your microcontroller as shown in the [pinout diagram](#pinout).
 * Open the **Tools > Board** menu item, and select ATtiny13.
-* Select your prefered BOD option.
+* Select your preferred BOD option.
 Read more about BOD [here](#bod-option).
-* Select your prefered clock frequency. **9.6 MHz internal oscillator** is the default setting.
+* Select your preferred clock frequency. **9.6 MHz internal oscillator** is the default setting.
 Do not use the external oscillator option if you don't have an external clock source.
-Remember that a regular two pin crystal will not work on the ATtiny13.
+Remember that a regular two-pin crystal will not work on the ATtiny13.
 * If you want you can change the compiler flags for further optimization.
 Leave this on the default setting if you don't know what compiler flags are.
 * Select what kind of programmer you're using under the **Programmers** menu.
-Use one of the **slow** programmers if you're using the 600 or 128 kHz oscillator option, e.g **USBtinyISP (slow)**.
+Use one of the **slow** programmers if you're using the 600 or 128 kHz oscillator option, e.g. **USBtinyISP (slow)**.
 * Hit **Burn Bootloader** to burn the fuses.
 The "settings" are now stored on the microcontroller!
 * Now that the correct fuse settings is sat you can upload your code by using your programmer tool.
 Simply hit *Upload*, and the code will be uploaded to the microcontroller.
 * If you want to do some changes; change the BOD option for instance, you'll have to hit **Burn Bootloader** again.